Questions and Answers

 The Pension Insurance Institution provides bank account data.

-The Klimabonus is a bonus payment and a direct way to offset the new CO₂ price.
+The Klimabonus is a bonus payment and direct compensation for the new CO₂ price.

 The Anti-Teuerungsbonus is a one-time payment in addition to the Klimabonus.
 This additional payment is a direct relief measure for the people in Austria.
 In 2022, all eligible persons over the age of 18 will receive €500: a €250 Klimabonus and a €250 Anti-Teuerungsbonus.
 Children and young people get half.